tyler-frazier/dsbook/src/describe.md

   geom_sf(data = your_sf_obj)
 ```

-Following the `data =` argument, you can also specifiy the line weight for the border using the `size =` argument.
+Following the `data =` argument, you can also specify the line weight for the border using the `size =` argument.
 It is also possible to specify the `color =` as well as the opacity / transparency of your polygon using the `alpha =` argument.
 With the following script I have set the international border line weight width to `1.5` , the color of the border to `"gold"` , the fill color for the internal portion of the polygon to `"green"` and the `alpha =`   value to .5 or 50% transparent.

 ![Liberia with a green fill and gold border](images/liberia%20%283%29.png)